 We can only help individuals who have been referred to our service.

-Referrals are screened and assessed by nurse assessors and referred to the most appropriate service for therapeutic intervention.
+Referrals are screened and assessed by mental health practitioners and referred to the most appropriate service for therapeutic intervention.
 New referrals made to Lancashire EIS are discussed daily.
 If it is agreed that your needs require assessment by the service, we aim to complete the assessment within 2 weeks.

 How we work